AndersDJohnson/webpack-babel-env-deps/README.md

-A webpack helper to find dependencies of your project that require transpilation with Babel, based on [minimum Node.js engines](https://docs.npmjs.com/files/package.json#engines) that assume features provided by plugins and polyfills from [`babel-preset-env`][babel-preset-env] and unsupported by the [native UgfliyJS webpack plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) through at least verison `3.x`.
+A webpack helper to find dependencies of your project that require transpilation with Babel, based on [minimum Node.js engines](https://docs.npmjs.com/files/package.json#engines) that assume features provided by plugins and polyfills from [`babel-preset-env`][babel-preset-env] and unsupported by the [native UglifyJS webpack plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) through at least verison `3.x`.

 This module generates regular expressions to be used in the `exclude` or `include` properties